 - Brochure/recruitment materials

-- If the protocol requires a Full Review, the Center Representative will work with the principal investigator to assure that all documents are in order and will then ask that the principal investigator provide 2 copies (and one original) of the complete IRB submission.
+- If the protocol requires a Full Review, the College Representative will work with the principal investigator to assure that all documents are in order and will then ask that the principal investigator provide 2 copies (and one original) of the complete IRB submission.

 For all funded research involving human subjects, the IRB staff will coordinate the distribution of required documentation to the IRB for review at its next scheduled meeting.
 The IRB Chair or the Chair's designee, in consultation with the Office of Sponsored Programs, determines if the research can be reviewed through expedited review.

 The IRB must conducts continuing review of all research, funded or unfunded, approved via the Expedited or Full Review procedures in accordance with the policies and procedures outlined in this manual at intervals appropriate to the degree of risk, but not less than once per year for the life of the project.
 Federal regulation requires that IRB approved research be reviewed by the IRB by no later than one year from the date of approval—or sooner if the IRB determines that the nature of the research warrants shorter review intervals.
 No study may continue beyond the one-year approval until the IRB has reviewed the continuation request (see Appendix E).
 Researchers are also reminded that the IRB may conduct audits at intervals sooner than continuing review periods.